cloudneutral/cockroachdb-jdbc/README.md

 The qualifying requirements include:

-- Not used in a read-only connection
+- Not a read-only transaction
-- No time travel clause (`as of system time`)
+- No historical read / time travel clause (`as of system time`)
-- No aggregate functions
+- No aggregate functions (sum, avg, ..)
 - No group by or distinct operators
 - Not referencing internal table schema